AdamUllmann/Game-of-Life-plus-plus/README.md

-# Game-of-Life
+# Game of Life

-> Created by Adam Ullmann using raylib.
+> Created by Adam Ullmann using Raylib.

 This project is a graphical simulation of Conway's Game of Life.
 It's built using the [raylib](https://www.raylib.com/) graphics library, offering a clean and efficient way to visualize the evolution of the game's cellular automaton.